Don’t sweat it, Enercare Makes Upgrading Your Cooling System a Breeze

 Today’s cooling technology is better.
 And that’s good for business

 Everyone loves summer until the air conditioner breaks down.
-From discomfort and costly repairs, to higher energy costs and new environmental laws, an unreliable old AC is just bad for business.
+An unreliable old AC is just bad for business, from discomfort and costly repairs to higher energy costs and new environmental laws.
 Fortunately, today’s cooling technology is better for your building, the environment and your bottom line:

-- Better Refrigerant – Most older ACs contain R22, an ozone depleting refrigerant.
-Today’s systems contain R410a, an environmentally-friendly refrigerant which absorbs and releases heat, while reducing the risk of your system overheating1.
+- Better Refrigerant – Most older ACs contain R22, an ozone-depleting refrigerant.
+Today’s systems contain R410a, an environmentally-friendly refrigerant that absorbs and releases heat while reducing the risk of your system overheating1.

 - Better Energy Efficiency – Seasonal Energy Efficiency Ratio, or SEER, is the maximum cooling efficiency of an AC.
 While systems 10-15 years old have a rating of 9 or 10, today’s ratings range from 13 to 25+.2

 - Better Compressors – Older ACs typically have a single-stage compressor that can only operate at full capacity, making a lot of noise and using a lot of electricity.
-Newer systems have a dual-stage compressor that can run at a lower capacity when needed.
+Newer systems have dual-stage compressors that can run at a lower capacity when needed.

 - Better Ductless Heating & Cooling – Installing ductwork can be an expensive challenge.
 Ductless mini-splits are a great option for cooling spaces without ducts, with non-invasive installation and small air handlers in each room.